skookie000/control_s/README.md

-# control_s

-Keyboard shortcut for ExpressionEngine to save entries, and maybe anywhere else the same button code is used.  v6, v5.
+A few keyboard shortcut for ExpressionEngine. v6, v5.
 Adds a little bit of javascript to the control panel.

 # Shortcuts: